This edition includes:

 The controversial loan charge legislation came into effect on 6 April 2019.
 This legislation creates a new one-off tax charge on disguised remuneration loans made on or after 6 April 1999 if part or all of that disguised remuneration loan remained outstanding on 5 April 2019.

-Our recent briefing from our Recruitment team considers the new legislation and explains why staffing companies and end-users may also face the risk of liability under legislation pre-dating the loan charge regime.
+Our recent briefing from our Workforce Solutions team considers the new legislation and explains why staffing companies and end-users may also face the risk of liability under legislation pre-dating the loan charge regime.

 Belgium | Payments made to employees of Belgian affiliated companies: be aware of the Belgian tax consequences for the Belgian employer